|

 In my from-scratch style kitchen, it is all about learning how to do things for myself.
 My thought process is well, how did people do this before there was a prepackaged version?
 Like yogurt.

 This question alone has led to the discovery of so many healthier more beneficial foods in my kitchen.
 Most of which I have been downright shocked to realize how simple they are to make yourself.
-Things like pancake mix, creating a homemade cake instead of a boxed one, and using a sourdough starter but to name only a few.
+Things like pancake mix, creating a homemade cake instead of a boxed one, and using a sourdough starter to name a few.
+You get the idea.

 My pantry these days is now stocked with actual ingredients like sacks of flour, baking powder, different salts, and honey.
 Things that can create something from nothing.
 Just check out my Stocking a Pantry to Cook from Scratch post and you will see.
-Having a well-stocked pantry you can make pretty much anything from scratch you can need.
+Having a well-stocked pantry is the key to cooking from scratch.

 In the spirit of from-scratch cooking and adapting my kitchen to a whole food kitchen.
 I began making fermented foods and foods that are more “alive”.
 This homemade yogurt is a weekly item that has become a pantry staple in its own right.